 Remember, coax cables are delicate.
 It would help if you kept your coax cable in a straight position.
 By repeatedly negatively deranging your coax cable, its components will shift around and break down.
 Precisely, the tube that encases the coax cable and all of its wiring might move or break.
 After this, the wiring in the coax cable will become brittle and break.

 How To Tell If Your Coax Cable Has Gone Bad

-One way that you can check if your coax cables go bad is using an electrical multimeter.
+One way that you can check if your coax cables go bad is by using an electrical multimeter.
 An electrical multimeter can measure the abilities of multiple pieces of electronic equipment using many different calculations.

 Signs To Check If Your Coax Cable Goes Bad

 - You can see the wiring inside the coax cable.